 Drive 4.6 miles up the canyon and stay to the right at the fork.
 Continue another 3.4 miles to the Timpooneke Road/Guard Station.
 There is a trailhead from the parking lot here that heads south passing Scout Falls, Giant Staircase, Pika Cirque, Timpanogas Basin, Mt Timpanogas, Roberts Horn.
 Or you could drive another 5 miles from the Guard Station to Alpine Drive to other trailhead.
 From here the trail heads west past a couple waterfalls 4.7 miles to a junction and Emerald Lake.
 Hidden Lakes is south of the trail about .7 mile back.
 From the junction you can turn left 1.6 miles to the summit of Mount Timpanogas from the south.
 If you keep heading west from the fork turn right at the next fork in .5 mile and take the 2nd left turn in 1.1 miles, .7 mile to the airplane crash.

 Head up Alpine Scenic HWY for 4.85 miles and turn left onto American Fork Canyon Rd.
-Head north for 2.21 miles to Tibble Fork Reservoir, just after the parking lot and restrooms continue east onto the dirt/gravel road.
+Head north for 2.21 miles to Tibble Fork Reservoir, this is where you can park and unload your toys.
+Just after the parking lot and restrooms continue east onto the dirt/gravel road.
 After about 5.18 miles the road will fork to the east.
 This is Baker Fork Trail and will wind its ways up and over Sandy Baker Pass for 4.12 miles connecting you to SR 220.
 From here you can go north to Midway or south to Deer Creek Reservoir.

 Turn right onto HWY 146 at the fork from the mouth of the canyon.
 Drive 4.8 miles south to Pleasant Grove 200-south.
 Turn left at 2nd east onto Battle Creek Road and go 2 miles past the large water tank to the trailhead at Kiwanis Park at the end of the road.
 The hike follows along Battle Creek up to Battle Falls.
 The trail heads northeast on a jeep road, and you will cross a bridge after .5 mile, and will pass a small cave to the waterfall.
 You can climb around the waterfall for a better view of the canyon.
 This is the 1.8 mile RT turn-around point, but you can continue on to see some smaller falls and the trail gets steeper.